 The bacteria in plaque produce acid that can eat right through tooth enamel (the hard, protective covering on your teeth), opening the way for cavities to develop.
 Plaque also causes infection of the gums, leading to gum disease, which in its early stage is called gingivitis.

-A vital link in the chain of prevention is regular visits to see Dr. Tully and your hygienist.
+A vital link in the chain of prevention is regular visits to see our doctors and your hygienist.
 Make it a point to see our office for regular checkups and professional cleanings at least twice a year, more often if recommended.
 The number of essential visits depends on the individual.
 Some people, for instance, form plaque and tartar at a faster rate and may need professional cleaning more often to maintain good periodontal health.

-During a regular visit, plaque and tartar will be removed from the teeth and Dr. Tully and your hygienist will also check for any signs that could be indicative of an oral problem.
+During a regular visit, plaque and tartar will be removed from the teeth and our doctors and your hygienist will also check for any signs that could be indicative of an oral problem.
 Regular visits also gives the dentist and hygienist the opportunity to check for signs of periodontal disease, which often develops with symptoms that are invisible or that would be missed by an untrained eye.
 Untreated and unrecognized periodontal disease is an infection which may lead to the loss of teeth over time if not treated.

-During checkups, Dr. Tully or your hygienist uses an instrument called a periodontal probe to determine if there is any breakdown in the attachment of the gums to the teeth or early development of pockets between the gums and teeth.
+During checkups, our doctors or your hygienist uses an instrument called a periodontal probe to determine if there is any breakdown in the attachment of the gums to the teeth or early development of pockets between the gums and teeth.
 The depth of pockets is measured in millimeters with this thin measured instrument.
 Generally, up to three millimeters’ depth is considered normal.
 Anything deeper may be an indication that plaque removal needs to be improved in a particular area of the mouth.
 Deeper periodontal pockets may require deeper scaling and root planning to remove the excessive deposits.
 Periodontal treatment allows the hygienist to deep clean the pockets allowing the gum tissue to heal.
 The hygienist may also place medications into deeper pockets to facilitate good pocket healing.
 The hygienist may also take x-rays if there is concern over possible bone destruction.

 In the end, it has always been our office’s goal to be proactive in maintaining good oral health with preventative treatment and maintenance.